wisniewski94/llemonstack/README.md

 project directory.
 Then create a new project directory and run `llmn init` inside of the new directory.

-Each project directory contains the unique `.env` file as well as the `volumes` directory that stores that stack data.
+Each project directory contains the unique `.env`, `config.json` and `volumes` directory that stores that stack data.
 Contents of the `volumes` directory contains database data and other persistent data needed to run the stack.
+This keeps each stack project isolated from other projects on the same machine.

 ## Usage